 At night, indoor conditions change significantly.
 Doors and windows are closed, movement stops, and airflow becomes minimal.
 At the same time, moisture continues to enter the air through breathing, and everyday activities like cooking, showering, and even breathing throughout the day contribute to indoor humidity.

 Over several hours, this moisture accumulates quietly.
 All that moisture from these activities can lead to excess humidity accumulating overnight, especially when ventilation is limited.
 Because there is little air exchange, humidity rises gradually even if the room felt comfortable before sleep.
+By morning, the air contains more moisture than it did the night before.

 Why Windows Are the First Place Condensation Appears